NishchayAnand/software-engineering/System Design/LLD/Backend/Case Studies/Movie Ticket Booking System/Notes.md

 1. **Handle Concurrency:** The `MovieService.bookSeats(customer, show, seats)` functionality can leverage database transactions and locking mechanisms (e.g. pessimistic locking) to ensure data consistency when multiple customers attempt to book the same seats simultaneously.

-2. **Error Handling:** If any part of the booking process fails (e.g., payment or seat update), the method throws an exception, ensuring the transaction is rolled back.

-3. **Maintain Data Integrity:** We cannot have two shows running on a screen in a theatre at same time.
+2. **Maintain Data Integrity:** We cannot have two shows running on a screen in a theatre at same time.
 You use a **trigger** at the database level to catch overlapping shows for ultimate data integrity (guarantees integrity no matter the source of data insertion).
 Alternatively, you can implement checks in your service layer or DAO to ensure no overlapping shows are added.

 ## Best Practices

 - Adopting the singleton pattern for service and DAO classes reduces the overhead of creating and managing resources, ensures thread safety, maintains consistency in business logic or database operations, minimizes dependency management complexity, and simplifies the overall code structure.

 - Always override `equals()` and `hashCode()` for DTO or entity classes, especially when they are part of collections or when you need logical equality.

+- **Error Handling:**

+    - If `MovieRepository` throws `DataAccessException`, wrap it around a customException: `MovieServiceException` and handle it in the `MovieController` class (API layer).

+    - If any part of the booking process fails (e.g., payment or seat update), the method throws an exception, ensuring the transaction is rolled back.

 ## EXTRA